 The boot is sufficient to carry normal family luggage such as suitcases and grocery but nothing bulky.
 The compartment is permanently sealed therefore it cannot be extended by folding down the rear seats.

-Other Extras: DVD Infotainment , Navigation(Optional), Keyless Smart Access, tyre pressure display, electric seats, active noise control, Sunroof
+Other Extras: Toyota Multi-Operation Touch, Navigation(Optional), Keyless Smart Access, tyre pressure display, electric seats, active noise control, Sunroof

 The Toyota Crown comes standard with alloy rims, fog lights and a dual exhaust.
-The Crown Athlete is more angular with sharper headlights and a trimmed rear.
+The Crown Athlete is more angular with sharper headlights, a dual-level grille and sports alloy rims.

 The 2013 Toyota Crown has a ground clearance of 5.9 Inches(150mm).
 This is very low by Kenyan standards and will not clear speed bumps.
 A height adjustment is necessary for the vehicle to be comfortably driven on Kenyan roads.
 Read our guidelines on how to safely do this.

 The Toyota Crown felt reassuringly stable even when we pushed it hard around corners.
-In particular, we found the 4WD Crown Athlete to be much more lively and has better traction.
+In particular, we found the 3.5L 4WD Crown Athlete to be much more lively and has better traction.
 The Crown Royal Saloon has a soft suspension that makes for a comfortable and leisurely ride.
 The Crown Athlete has a stiffer suspension that gives it a quicker sprint and a sporty feel.
-The 2.5L is slightly under-powered and more so when coming off a standstill.
-The 3.5L engine is the most suitable for the big car but it’s a thirsty engine.
-You can opt for the Hybrid that returns better fuel economy but it costs more to buy.
+You can opt for the Hybrid that returns better fuel economy and an excellent performance.

 Minor Service: Done at 10,000 km.
 Requires Air Cleaner, Oil Filter, and Engine Oil